-Dear <<First Name>> <<Last Name>>,
+Dear Parent or Guardian of <<First Name>> <<Last Name>>,

-We are writing in order to inform you of an incident that may have exposed your sensitive personal information.
+We are writing in order to inform you of an incident that may have exposed your child's sensitive personal information.
 We take the security of your personal information seriously and want to provide you with information and resources you can use to protect your information.